flowchart LR

 - Job analysis produces job description (the job) and job specification (the person).

-- KSAOs of a job specification: Knowledge, Skills, Abilities, Other characteristics.
+- KSAO of a job specification: Knowledge, Skills, Abilities, Other characteristics.

-- Hackman–Oldham five core dimensions: skill variety, task identity, task significance, autonomy, feedback.
-Critical psychological states: meaningfulness, responsibility, knowledge of results.
+- Hackman-Oldham (1980) — five core dimensions: Skill variety, Task identity, Task significance, Autonomy, Feedback.
+Three critical psychological states: meaningfulness, responsibility, knowledge of results.

-- MPS formula: averaged first three × autonomy × feedback.
-Autonomy and feedback are multiplicative.
+- MPS formula: [(SV + TI + TS) ÷ 3] × Autonomy × Feedback — autonomy and feedback are multiplicative.